deymosxdeymos/microfetch/README.md

 | `neofetch`   | 735.4 ± 9.5 |    721.1 |    752.8 | 555.48 ± 19.08 |              no |

 _As far as I'm concerned, Microfetch is faster than almost every fetch tool there is.
-The only downside of using Rust is introducing more "bloated" dependency trees and increasing build times.
+The only downsides of using Rust are introducing more "bloated" dependency trees and increasing build times.
 The latter is easily mitigated with Nix's binary cache, though._